-A part of managing your rental property is getting it filled by tenants.
-Successful landlords and property managers are knowledgeable about basic marketing techniques like writing compelling property descriptions, making creative property tour videos, or using different social media platforms.
+Successful landlords and property managers know basic marketing techniques, like writing compelling property descriptions, making creative property tour videos, or using different social media platforms.

-Knowing how to market your rental property is an essential property management skill, especially in the digital age where everything is online.
-According to statistics, over 80% of tenants found their next rental online.
-To help save you time and effort, use our rental advertising feature to market your rental on dozens of property listing websites all from one place.
+Knowing how to market your rental property is an essential property management skill, especially in the digital age.
+The majority of tenants start their home search online, which means you need to show up there, too.
+Streamline your marketing process with strategic rental advertising to post your rental on dozens of property listing websites all from one place.

 Pro Tip: Evaluate the local market and utilize marketing techniques such as social media, online listings, word of mouth, and local newspaper ads to reach your next tenant.

-If there’s one thing the worldwide pandemic has taught us, it’s that just about anything can be done online.
+If there’s one thing COVID-19 taught us, it’s that just about anything can be done online.
 Being tech-savvy isn’t just a good property management skill to have, but a necessary one.
-In fact, all the skills we’ve previously discussed like communication, organization, and marketing can all be done through your computer or smartphone.
+Knowing how to use online tools makes every part of property management easier.

 Real estate has become a digital industry, so landlords need to learn new technological tools to add value and better serve their tenants.
 From convenient rental documents and forms to online rental payments, knowing how to manage these tasks digitally will add value to your service as a landlord.

 Pro Tip: Stay up to date with new property management tools like online rent and maintenance repair requests to boost your customer experience and competitive advantage.